satellite-image-deep-learning/techniques/README.md

 * [SARveillance](https://github.com/MJCruickshank/SARveillance) -> Sentinel-1 SAR time series analysis for OSINT use
 * [streamlit-template](https://github.com/giswqs/streamlit-template) -> A streamlit app template for geospatial applications
 * [streamlit-labelstudio](https://github.com/deneland/streamlit-labelstudio) -> A Streamlit component that provides an annotation interface using the LabelStudio Frontend
+* [streamlit-img-label](https://github.com/lit26/streamlit-img-label) -> a graphical image annotation tool using streamlit.
+Annotations are saved as XML files in PASCAL VOC format

 ## Cluster computing with Dask
 * [Dask](https://docs.dask.org/en/latest/) works with your favorite PyData libraries to provide performance at scale for the tools you love -> checkout [Read and manipulate tiled GeoTIFF datasets](https://examples.dask.org/applications/satellite-imagery-geotiff.html#)